Gema manual page

 input into fields, and then other domains are used to process individual

 fields.
-Remember that the default domain has an empty name, so "@{arg}"
+Remember that the default domain has an empty name, so

 For an example of the use of alternate domains for different contexts,

-suppose that we are doing name substitution in C source code and we don't
+suppose that we are doing name substitution in C source code and we

-want to make any changes inside of character strings.
+any changes inside of character strings.
 We could add a rule

-However, string constants can contain "\"" and we don't want
+string constants can contain

-the argument to be terminated by that quote.
-To handle this, we can use
+and we don't want the argument to be terminated by that quote.
+To handle

-a separate domain for processing the contents of a string.
-Then the rule
+this, we can use a separate domain for processing the contents of a string.

-becomes ""<sbody>"="$1"" and we add a rule: "sbody:\\"=\\""
+and we add a rule:

 - -f pattern_file

-- Reads pattern definitions from a file.
+Reads pattern definitions from a file.

 - -p patterns

-can usually be omitted since an argument containing "=" or
+can usually be omitted since an argument containing

-beginning with "@" is automatically recognized as a pattern
+is automatically recognized as a pattern argument.

 - -in file

-- Explicitly specifies the input file pathname.
+Explicitly specifies the input file pathname.
 If the file name is

-"-" then standard input is used.
-Usually the -in is
+then standard input is used.
+Usually the

-to be the input file.
+understood to be the input file.

 - -out file

-- Specifies the pathname of the output file.
-If the name is "-"
+Specifies the pathname of the output file.
+If the name is

 then standard output is used.
-After an explicit -out option
+After an explicit

-of input file names (without -in) which will be read in sequence,
+which will be read in sequence, with the

 search of a group of files: